We canceled the Bush Prize for 2020 and 2021 and are considering its future. Learn more about our decision.

 We also seek representation of community-led organizations — organizations that are led by people who come from the communities they serve.

-We have cancelled the 2020 Bush Prize program in order to redirect funds to aid people dealing with the economic effects of the COVID-19 pandemic in our region.
-We are very sorry for any disappointment this causes for organizations that were planning to apply.
+We canceled the 2020 Bush Prize program in order to redirect funds to aid people dealing with the economic effects of the COVID-19 pandemic in our region.

 We use an online application system.
 We understand this may present a barrier to some applicants, and we will make reasonable efforts to accommodate particular needs on a case-by-case basis.
 Please contact us as soon as possible, but no later than one week before the application deadline, to discuss your specific circumstances.
 We cannot make accommodations after that deadline.